 I find a place to camp upstream on a small bench above the river close to where a small creek falls so I’m not tempted to drink the gritty river water.
 The creek water pools near the base of the bench, shaded by the forest edge.
 It is soft and mossy here and out to the river stretches a sandy beach, strewn with rocks and the scattered flood debris of broken logs and branches.
 It has been several years since the floods and tiny alder saplings push their way through the sand.
 I take off my boots and walk in the moss, walk in the sand, in the cool pool of water gathered at the edge of the bench.
 And out beyond the trees is sunlight, sunlight that lingers late into the evening.
 I watch as it turns the barely visible peaks pink.

 There are many things to regret in life.
 Maybe I will regret this line on the map.
 First it was one flood and then another that took the bridges and trails away; a progression of events that led me to be here on this side of the river where no one else has walked much except maybe a long ago hunter or two.
-I find a bit of faded orange flagging and wonder if some other trail worker was here, trying to find a location, trying to find a way through these woods too.
+I find a bit of faded orange flagging and wonder if some other trail worker was here, maybe this was once already considered to be the trail location.
+That someone had already tried to find a location here for a trail.
+Or not – maybe it was just a random hunter or a biologist or mushroom picker or hiker even.

 For days I walk up and down and back and forth across the slopes.
 I find where the land turns wet and dark and dank at the base of the slope.
 I see where an old burn has licked its way across the hillside.
 I find where the rock turns steep and weave my way between the river bank and cliffs.
 I find cedar swamps singing with frogs and old growth Douglas fir stands with trees eight feet in diameter.
 I find the little trees, mountain hemlocks stunted in growth but dappled in sunlight, the ground covered in a thin layer of moss, strewn with large river rock and underneath all the moss, sand.
 This, I think, is where the trail building will be easy.
 I make my way to my destination, Vista Creek, following the slope high above the creek, in and out of drainages.